jpegleg/project-bobcat/README.md

 as from new functions added to morpho.

 The `/etc/pf.conf` is overwritten on both lb and compute nodes with a custom config and reloaded.
-This is performed by `fire.sh` or can be done normally with `pfctl -f /etc/pf.conf`.
+This can be performed by root running the script `fire.sh` or can be done normally with `pfctl -f /etc/pf.conf`.

+The `fire.sh` script is an odd little thing that deploys the pf.conf files and enables pf on freebsd by concatenating a file to the rc.conf... you may prefer to simply edit the `/etc/rc,conf` to enable pf manually.

+The project bobcat `morpho` wrapper is a barbaric script which executes the rust binary as the crab user.
+It uses `kill -9` and sends the morpho server log to STDOUT.
+This can be left to go into STDOUT oblivion or redirected to a desired log location.
+The morpho-web-lt default build has no transsaction logging, just a start message.